twop/twopennycode.com/src/content/why-reduce-matters/index.md

 type List<T> = Opt<Elem<T>>
 ```

-Note that because of immutability we can only look at at the previous value, otherwise we would have to mutate the element when we grow the list.
+Note that because of immutability we can only look at at the previous value.
+It means that we iterate newest -> oldest

-### Define operations for it
+### Define operations on it

 Let's try to implement `sum` and `findElement` functions: